eizedev/AirConnect-Synology/README.md

   - This logfile is used from DSM/Synology for all installation/uninstallation/update purposes
   - In general you will only use it for debugging purposes

+> Since Version `1.8.3-20240403` The airconnect.log file will now be deleted if it exceeds a size of 50MB
+> A one time backup in the same directory will be created named `airconnect.1.log`
+> This backup will be deleted on the next start (useful if someone needs the old log for debugging).

 ## airconnect.conf

 > Only available for DSM 7 packages!